 This could be a lengthy discussion – so let’s keep it simple!
 The holistic premise is to consider the whole person where possible.
-The functional goal is to identify dysfunction and imbalances in order to enhance function and create balance.
+The functional goal is to identify dysfunction and imbalances in order to optimise balance and enhance function.

-The strange thing is that for all the focus on being ‘functional’ and ‘holistic’, there are actually many practitioners using the FM method as an allopathic approach!
+The strange thing is that for all the focus on being ‘functional’, there are actually many practitioners using the FM method as an allopathic approach!
 Allopathy is the conventional approach that has an important place in medical practice to treat symptoms.
 Yet, it is noteworthy how many practitioners are using ‘natural’ steps (nutrition, supplements etc) in an allopathic way.

 Whilst I am not a Doctor and therefore am not licensed to, do not desire to and will not use an allopathic approach, I certainly don’t criticise it.
 It’s use in acute care alone is awe-inspiring.
 The key is to integrate any chosen approach and understand what it is for, it’s value, how it applies to a given situation and whether or not to apply it.